Purdue-CS193/homework-0-M-ward0/index.md

 ## Welcome to GitHub Pages
+# Meredith Ward's first CS193 Homework

+My favorite things about CS193
+- it's once a week
+- it will prepare me for CS180
+- the instructors are really friendly :)

+**HELLO HI HOWDY WELOCME**

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.